Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Step 6
 Success!

 Notice in the game console to the left, your object said "Hello, World!" for 1 second and then it words vanish.
-If you want to run it again, click the "reload" button on the game console.
+If you want to run it again, click the "🔁" button on the game console.

 ## Step 7
 Done.